HaploConduct/HaploConduct/README.md

 *Each of these tools can also be installed using [Bioconda](https://bioconda.github.io/), a distribution of bioinformatics software realized as a channel for the versatile Conda package manager.
 This comes down to one simple command, creating a conda environment that has all required dependencies:
-`conda install --name haploconduct-deps python=2.7 scipy bwa rust-overlaps` Then activate the environment with `source activate haploconduct-deps` and you're ready to go!*
+`conda create --name haploconduct-deps python=2.7 scipy bwa rust-overlaps` Then activate the environment with `source activate haploconduct-deps` and you're ready to go!*

 Once all dependencies are installed, download the [latest release](https://github.com/HaploConduct/HaploConduct/releases) of the HaploConduct package, enter the repository and type `make`.